baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 your not going to be able run X Window System applications.
 You **must** be connected via TCP/IP to the Raspberry Pi.

-# Step X: Static IP Address - DONE
+# Step 12: Static IP Address
 Currently, your Raspberry Pi connects automatically to your WiFi network every time it is tuned on, but you may want to specify a static IP address to communicate with your RPi.